-As the world becomes digital, people start taking advantage of that.
+As the world becomes digital, people start taking the advantage of that.
 The number of jobs that could be done remotely or on freelance also affects the situation, making the number of alternative options even bigger.

-That’s why while office jobs are still in high demand and are considered more stable and beneficial by many, the potential employees start looking for more flexibility in them.
-The levels of that flexibility may vary: some just want flexible working hours, while some won’t settle for anything besides an opportunity to work remotely (even if from time to time).
-Nevertheless, it’s still a thing that’s present and that’s important to consider both by employers and by people who might want to have a flexible job but don’t think it’s possible.
+That's why while office jobs are still in high demand and are considered more stable and beneficial by many, the potential employees start looking for more flexibility in them.
+The levels of that flexibility may vary: some just because flexible working hours, while some won't settle for anything besides an opportunity to work remotely (even if from time to time).
+Nevertheless, it's still a thing that's present and important to consider both by employers and by people who might want to have a flexible job but don't think it's possible.

-But while the debt needs to be repaid, money isn’t the only thing that is considered as compensation by college graduates.
+But while the debt needs to be repaid, money isn't the only thing that is considered as compensation by college graduates.
 A decent salary is always a good thing but the former students also look for the opportunities to learn new skills and to build their knowledge base.
-This isn’t surprising as it would lead them to higher paying positions in the future.
+This isn't surprising as it would lead to higher paying positions in the future.